nniks19/VUV-Petshop/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 8.1.20 - 2022-02-03 =
+* Fixed issue where GDPR notice would not appear in some installation when using OpenLayers
+* Fixed issue where traditional Chinese language would not work with DataTables (Encoding issue)
+* Fixed issue where erroneous marker read error would be thrown on some installations
+* Added Facebook, Reddit and Newsletter Links (Opt-in) to welcome and support page
+* Updated de_DE translation file (Thanks to michik1712)
+* Improved REST API request response sanitization
+* Improved experimental  batch loader, feature not available by default (beta)
+* Tested up to WordPress 5.9

 = 8.1.19 - 2021-12-09 =
 * Added simple API key creation link to improve the process of getting a key setup